VK5RBT is the two metre repeater at Willalooka

 The repeater is now a SERG repeater but Alan VK5ZLT keeps an eye on it due to our service team in Millicent/Mt Gambier being about 170km away.

-Recently Peter VK5BE re-arranged the repeater into a new cabinet that hopefully will be mouse proof and he also created an extensive earthing system to overcome a problem with a Western Victorian high power AM station causing interference.
+Recently Peter VK5BE re-arranged the repeater into a new cabinet (see below) that hopefully will be mouse proof and he also created an extensive earthing system to overcome a problem with a Western Victorian high power AM station causing interference.